-- 5. Once positioned over your clean lens-cleaning tissue, remove the lens from the lens holder by carefully turning the lens holder and letting the lens and its O-ring drop onto the cleaning cloth. - 6.
-Examine the O-ring and, if necessary, clean it with a cotton bud and a lens-cleaning tissue or cloth. - 7.
-Remove coarse dust as well as possible by blowing air onto the lens surface. - 8.
-Check the surface and if necessary clean the lens with the lens cleaning liquid and lens tissue or cloth. - 9.
-Hold the lens assembly by its edge with a lens-cleaning tissue and use a drop of lens-cleaning liquid.
+- 5. Once positioned over your clean lens-cleaning tissues, remove each lens from the lens holders by carefully turning each lens holder and letting its lens and O-ring drop onto the cleaning cloth. - 6.
+Examine the O-rings and, if necessary, clean them with cotton buds and lens-cleaning tissues or cloths. - 7.
+Remove coarse dust as well as possible by blowing air onto the lens surfaces. - 8.
+Check the surfaces and if necessary clean each lens with the lens cleaning liquid and lens tissue or cloth. - 9.
+Hold each lens assembly by its edge with a lens-cleaning tissue and use a drop of lens-cleaning liquid.
 While holding the lens at an angle, flush both surfaces to wash away grime. - 10.
 Put the lens on a clean lens-cleaning tissue and put some lens-cleaning liquid on one side of the lens.
 Leave the liquid to take effect for approximately one minute and then gently wipe it away with lens-cleaning tissues soaked with lens-cleaning liquid.
 Dry this side of the lens with dry lens-cleaning tissues/cloth. - 11.
-Repeat the same cleaning process on the other side of the lens. - NEVER use a cleaning tissue twice.
-Dust accumulated in the cleaning tissue could scratch the lens surface. - 12.
-Examine the lens.
+Repeat the same cleaning process on the other side of the lens and with the other lens. - NEVER use a cleaning tissue twice.
+Dust accumulated in the cleaning tissue could scratch the lens surfaces. - 12.
+Examine each lens.
 If it is still dirty, repeat the cleaning process above until the lens is clean.
-Do not touch the surface of the lens after cleaning. - 13.
-Carefully insert the lens into the lens holder, ensuring that its rounded convex side is facing upwards.
-Put the O-ring on top of the lens. - 14.
+Do not touch the surface of any lens after cleaning. - 13.
+Carefully insert the lenses into the lens holders, ensuring that their rounded convex sides are facing upwards.
+Put the O-rings on top of the lenses. - 14.
 Carefully reassemble the lens and laser head attachments in reverse order.